 5. Be Weary of People Who Give Their Opinion For Free

 As you embark on your entrepreneurial journey, you'll encounter people who give their opinion for free.

-You’ll find that family and friends will offer their advice, often with the best of intentions and sometimes not.
-Either way, you take advice from people who are where you want to be.
+You'll find that family and friends will offer their advice, often with the best of intentions and sometimes not.
+Either way, you take business lessons and advice from people who are where you want to be.
 People like your business coach and business partners who have a vested interest in your success.

 6. Don't Give Up The Day Job

 One of the best positions to be in is building a business without the need to draw profits for living expenses.
 Keeping your day job until you reach financial stability is a sensible consideration.
 I have seen people give up their professional career too early and their business has suffered as a result as your marketing can become noticeably desperate.

 Remember that a fledgling company needs time to mature and re-investment, even if you have reached your goals.
 There are often changes and unforeseen circumstances in business that can negatively affect you.